 They look for flaws to exploit so they don’t have to pay.
 You can bet they’ll be looking for a flaw in the email you sent.

 You’re testing this email to iron out these details.
-These angry, complaining, non-paying clients are an optimal testing ground.
-They’re free editors.

 If they leave, what have you lost?
 A headache?
 A bad debt write-off?

 Listen to their complaints.
 These are sticking points.